jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 of your objects are huge and some are tiny, your mind's eye may be overwhelmed by the huge objects and forget all the tiny details.

+**Avoid clutter.** Too many symbols and they'll mush together.
+Spread them out.
+Split it up into multiple scenes, and reuse some symbols to link the scenes.
+Also avoid putting in unnecessary detail: don't put anything in the scene that doesn't actually represent a fact.

 ## Vivid pictures